Sign up to our newsletter

 What are the implications of not getting it right?

 It is not necessary to show injury or ill health to be in breach of duty.
-An organisation or individual may also be liable under The Health and Safety at Work etc Act 1974 if an individual is exposed to risk.
+An organisation or individual may also be liable under the HASWA if an individual is exposed to risk.

-An investigation by the Health & Safety Executive (HSE) found in 2014 that Wilmott Partnership Homes, a subsidiary of the Wilmott Dixon construction group, had failed to ensure an adequate system of work was in place to manage the risks from working around live flues of gas boilers.
-They were subsequently fined £1.25 million and made to pay costs of £25,000.
+An investigation by the Health and Safety Executive (HSE) found that a construction company had failed to ensure an adequate system of work was in place to manage the risks associated with working around live flues of gas boilers.
+The company was subsequently fined £1.25 million and made to pay costs of £25,000.

-Section 37 of The Health and Safety at Work etc Act 1974 provides that, “if a company commits a health and safety offence, then its directors or officers can be prosecuted where the offence can be shown to have been committed through the consent, connivance, or neglect of the individuals subject of the prosecution”.
+Section 37 of the HASWA outlines that, “if a company commits a health and safety offence, then its directors or officers can be prosecuted where the offence can be shown to have been committed through the consent, connivance, or neglect of the individuals subject of the prosecution”.
 Prosecutions of this nature have increased in the last five years with 70% of those organisations prosecuted having a turnover of under £1m.
 If a health and safety offence is committed, then a person (as well as the organisation) can be given up to two years imprisonment.

 What about other health and safety legislation?